hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/redis/configurations.md

 - `-p` option providing the port number.

 ## Multi-node configuration
-A Redis multi-node cluster requires 3 master and 3 slave nodes in minimal configuration to work properly.
+A Redis multi-node cluster requires 3 primary and 3 replica nodes in minimal configuration to work properly.

 We can use 6 different ports of the same host as follows:
 ```console